Frequently asked questions

 A balanced raw diet should be based on the principle of roughly 80/10/10 ratios.

-"Complete" is the term some companies use to represent a mince mixture which is already balanced 80/10/10.
+"Complete" is the term some companies use to represent a mince mixture which is an already balanced 80/10/10.
 They are the most popular form of feeding raw.
-However the term 'complete' is misleading- you cannot feed alone in just one flavour as it is not nutritionally balanced enough to meet all of your dogs needs.
-Dogs need a minimum of 3-4 different meat proteins plus extras.
+Dogs need a minimum of 3-4 different meat proteins a week.
+This is to ensure they get a fully balanced nutritional diet.
 After all, variety is the spice of life!

-Some more experienved raw feeders prefer a DIY approach, putting together their own bowls with meaty bones, offal and additional meat.
-We wouldn't suggest this to complete raw beginners as it can be a bit confusing until you get your head around it all.
-We're happy to guide you if you want to move from pre-made mince to DIY!
+Some more experienced raw feeders prefer a DIY approach, putting together their own bowls with meaty bones, offal and additional meat.
+We wouldn't suggest this to raw beginners as it can be a bit confusing until you get your head around it all.
+But we're happy to guide you through it as and when your ready.

 80% muscle meat